 In Cash-Basis Accounting, Can You Expense at the Time of the Credit Card Charge?

-Small business owners and independent contractors may elect to use credit cards to purchase items for their business activities.
-Whether you use...
+Small-business owners and independent contractors may elect to use credit cards to purchase items for their business activities.
+Whether you use a...

 Can I Use a Corporate Credit Card for Personal Expenses?